stefanvlad616-cmyk/Project-Ecommerce/README.md

 everytime to see your generated password

-**2. My simple technique, by creating a file named "simple_auth_manager_passwords.json.generated" in the project folder, and set you password before airflow will create one;**
+**2. My simple technique, by creating a file named "simple_auth_manager_passwords.json.generated" in the project folder, and set your password before airflow will create one;**

 Inside the file, paste: